shadowwalker/next-pwa/README.md

   - set to other file name if you want to customize the output service worker file name
 - runtimeCaching - caching strategies (array or callback function)
   - default: see the **Default Runtime Caching** section for the default configuration
-  - accept an array of cache configurations
+  - accept an array of cache entry objects, [please follow the structure here](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry)
+  - Note: the order in the array matters.
+The first rule that capture the request wins.
+Therefore, please **ALWAYS** put rules with larger scope behind the rules with smaller and specific scope.
 - publicExcludes - array of glob pattern strings to excludes files in `public` folder being precached.
   - default: `[]` - i.e. default behavior will precache all the files inside your `public` folder
   - example: `['!img/super-large-image.jpg', '!fonts/not-used-fonts.otf']`